 Already dowse but want to hone your skill or learn new ways to apply it?

 Join us for one of our workshops and learn to dowse and how to apply the skill in relation to interacting with and understanding your physical and subtle environment.
+Read about all of our workshop offerings here.

 Join us and learn to see and experience your surroundings in a whole new way – come and develop your geomantic eyes!